Felly Bull

 • salt and freshly ground black pepper

-• 1 green pepper deseeded and cut into chunks
+• 2 peppers (any colours) deseeded and each cut into 8 chunks

 • 1 large red onion halved and each half cut into 6 wedges (keep the root intact)